 |Mac Mini Repeated Video Blackouts every few Seconds with some Yamaha Receivers|

 FYI: Although I had no issues with a Yamaha RX-A3050 (or RX-A2000) using rear HDMI inputs on the AVR previously (noted below), in Dec.
 2016 I tested my 2012 Mac Mini (OS X 10.9.5 w/all updates, set to 1080P/1920x1080 rez), no 3rd party addons) with the same RX-A3050 that had later firmware (v1.89).
 Now when using the same rear HDMI port that was OK in earlier tests, it now repeatedly had video dropouts every few seconds (black screen, TV reported no signal).
 It was unusable.
-(My same HDMI cable as before was used.)
+(My same HDMI cable as before was used, which is HDMI 1.4 at best.
+Definitely time to replace it with a better rated cable, although it has worked fine for my purposes (simple 1080P/no 4K rez) in the past.)

 (He had also changed the DTS Mode (a new feature in later firmware to fix the DTS bitstreaming problem with some older Sony Blu-Ray players), but I don't think that (audio EDID) change would have affected this but not tried switching it back.)